rodjek/rspec-puppet/docs/documentation/type_aliases/index.md

 ## Testing Disallowed Values

-You can negate the `allow_value` matcher to test expected failure case.
+You can negate the `allow_value` matcher to test expected failure cases.

 {% highlight ruby %}
 it { is_expected.not_to allow_values('line', 'point') }